The Lovely Bones (film): Production

+Development

-In May 2000, Film4 Productions acquired feature film rights to Alice Sebold's novel The Lovely Bones, when it was a half-written manuscript.
+In May 2000, Film4 Productions acquired feature film rights to Alice Sebold's novel The Lovely Bones, before the manuscript was completed.
 Producer Aimee Peyronnet had sought to attract studio interest to the manuscript, and an insider informed Film4's deputy head of production, Jim Wilson, of the project.
-The company attached Luc Besson and Peyronnet's production company Seaside to the project, two years before the novel's release.
-By February 2001, Lynne Ramsay was hired to direct and write the film adaptation of the novel.
+The company attached Luc Besson and Peyronnet's production company Seaside to the project, two years before the novel's publication.
+By February 2001, Lynne Ramsay was hired to write and direct the film adaptation of the novel.
 In July 2002, Channel 4 shut down Film4, causing Hollywood studios and producers to pursue acquisition of feature film rights to The Lovely Bones, which had spent multiple weeks at the top of the New York Times Best Seller list.

 The film adaptation, which had been estimated at a budget of $15 million, remained with Channel 4 under its newly developed inhouse film unit, with Ramsay still contracted to write and direct.
 By October 2002, Ramsay was writing the script with fellow screenwriter Liana Dognini, with filming planned for summer 2003.
 Author Sebold was invited by the producers to provide input on the project.

-Ramsay, who had read the novel in manuscript prior to publication, said in 2012 that her adaptation departed from it significantly.
-The scenes with Susie in heaven would have been depicted purely as her father's imagination.
-He would have become friends with Mr. Harvey, never suspecting him of having killed his daughter.
-"I really didn't like the My Little Pony, she's-in-heaven, everything's-O.K. aspect", she told The New York Times in 2012.

 In July 2003, the studio DreamWorks negotiated a first-look deal with producer Peyronnet, after DreamWorks co-founder Steven Spielberg expressed interest in the project.
-DreamWorks did not acquire the rights to the novel, and Ramsay was eventually detached from the project as, she says, FilmFour wanted a version more faithful to the novel.
+DreamWorks did not acquire the rights to the novel, and Ramsay was eventually detached from the project.
+She says that FilmFour wanted a version more faithful to the novel.

 In April 2004, producers Peter Jackson, Fran Walsh, and Philippa Boyens entered negotiations to develop the project.
 Jackson described the book as "a wonderfully emotional and powerful story.
 Like all the best fantasy, it has a solid grounding in the real world."
 By January 2005, Jackson and Walsh planned to independently purchase film rights and to seek studio financing after a script had been developed.
 The producers sought to begin adapting a spec script for The Lovely Bones in January 2006, with the goal of script completion and budget estimation by the following May.